simplworld/simpl.world.website/_posts/2018-06-20-understanding-the-simpl-data-model.md

 ## Model Classes

 The Simpl data model was designed to support developing both multi-player and single-player games with as much flexibility as possible.
-To provide flexibiity, each model class has a data property for storing JSON data unique to a specific game.
+To provide extra flexibility, each model class has a data property for storing JSON data unique to a specific game.

 A **Game** encapsulates all the functionality of a simulation.
 Each Game defines simulation model logic and provides a web-based user interface.

 A **Run** is an instance of a Game created to be used in a class or other event.
 The state and data in one Run has no bearing on other Runs.

-A Simpl **User** is a Django user identified by email address with some additional fields.
+A Simpl **User** is a [Django](https://www.djangoproject.com) user identified by email address with some additional fields.
 Users can participate in several games by being assigned to Runs of the Games.

 A **RunUser** represents the one to one relationship between a game Run and a User.
 Each RunUser represents either a leader or a player in the run.
 Each Run may have one or more leader RunUsers and one or more player RunUsers.

 A Game can have one or more Run **Phases** that determine the features available as a Run moves from one phase to the next.
-Simple Games might need only one Phase (e.g. *Play*), while more complex Games may require several (e.g. *Setup*, *Players Prepare*, *Play and Debrief*).
+Simple Games might need only one Phase (e.g. *Play*), while more complex Games may require several (e.g. *Setup*, *Players Prepare*, *Play*, and *Debrief*).

 A Game can have one or more player **Roles**.
 A player’s role might determine the background information they see and the types of decisions they can make.
 Games in which all players have exactly the same capabilities do not need to define player Roles.